rafaelquines/ledrun/README.md

 # ledrun
-Blink a led to show that program is running on Raspberry PI with Node.js
+Blink a led to show that program is running on Raspberry PI with Node.js using pigpio

 ## Basic Usage